Victormrl17/My-Team-Page/README.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - My-Team-Page

 This is a solution to the **My-Team-Page** project of the Make It Real course.